Therezinha Zerbini

-Therezinha de Jesus Zerbini ORB (also Therezinha de Godoy Zerbine; 12 December 1928 – 14 March 2015) was a Brazilian attorney, feminist leader, and founder of the Women's Movement for Amnesty in Brazil.
-Zerbini chronicled contemporary Brazilian history, reporting on civilians and politicians who had been imprisoned, tortured, and persecuted by the Brazilian dictatorship, which was systematically denied by the military authorities.
+Therezinha de Jesus Zerbini ORB (née de Godoy Zerbini; 12 December 1928 – 14 March 2015) was a Brazilian attorney, feminist leader, and founder of the Women's Movement for Amnesty in Brazil.
+Zerbini chronicled contemporary Brazilian history, reporting on civilians and politicians who had been imprisoned, tortured, and persecuted by the dictatorship, which was systematically denied by the military authorities.

 Zerbini was a political prisoner who occupied the same cell as president Dilma Rousseff in the Tiradentes State Prison.
 The amnesty movement was greatly enhanced when the Brazilian Committee for Amnesty (CBA) in Rio de Janeiro was launched, formed by lawyers of political prisoners demanding a broad, general, and unrestricted amnesty, promoted by the Order of Attorneys of Brazil, in February 1978.
 The following month, Zerbini risked her life in an attempt to deliver a letter to American president Jimmy Carter.